Featured Consultations/Surveys

 We did

-As part of the tree strategy, for every significant tree lost, there needs to be more than one replacement.
-Therefore, two new trees will be replanted within the ward in appropriate locations selected by the Trees and Woodlands team.
+As part of the tree strategy, there needs to be more than one replacement for every significant tree lost.
+Therefore, new trees will be replanted within the ward if appropriate locations are available.
+If there are no suitable locations within the ward the replacement planting will take place at other wards within the city.

 We asked